The Pure Talalay Bliss Advantage

 Many people are allergic to the proteins in latex.
-Since Talalay Latex Rubber is rinsed five times in the manufacturing process, the proteins get washed away.
+Since Talalay is rinsed five times in the manufacturing process, the proteins get washed away.
 Dunlop Latex is only rinsed one time, so it leaves more proteins behind.

 Oeko-Tex Association is an independent, third-party certifier.
 Oeko-Tex certification is widely recognized in most of Europe.
 It’s awareness in the United States is rising.

 The Oeko-Tex 100 standard is concerned primarily with health and safety of textile products.